 Antivirus on the endpoint is not enough nowadays.
 Endpoint security needs to cover as many threats as possible, so protection software needs to offer malware protection, application whitelisting, access control and so on.

 Sometimes, one endpoint protection suite isn't enough.
 You may find that it's better for you to add dedicated antimalware, plus a separate access control or containerisation system, plus a level of artificial intelligence or machine learning to help detect divergence in normal behaviour or unknown devices trying to connect.
 However, bear in mind you will also need to manage all these setups, so a single solution that fits your needs as closely as possible may be more practical.

 Amid all this focus on endpoints, it's also important not to forget the network perimeter.
 Corporate firewalls, data encryption and segregation are all still vital components of any security strategy.

-IT teams will have to be mindful of what kind of devices staff are using, as well as ensure that the equipment has parallel and consistent software installed - this may force some businesses to rollout fairly restrictive policies.
+IT teams will have to be mindful of what kind of devices staff are using, as well as the software they're installing – this may force some businesses to roll out fairly restrictive policies.